-It all comes down to building those relationships at the beginning of the season and then doing a lot of networking throughout the summer and beyond.
-It’s not a short term solution – it’s long term investment in building professional relationships.
+It all comes down to starting those conversations at the beginning of the season and then doing a lot of networking throughout the summer and beyond.
+It’s not a short-term solution — it’s a long-term investment in building professional relationships.

 2. Summer Specials